Act-wise Summary of Othello

 Act II of Summary of Othello

-Act II takes place in Cyprus, Montano, Governor of Cyprus, is waiting for the arrival of the Venetian forces that was delayed by a violent storm at the sea.
+Act II takes place in Cyprus, Montano, Governor of Cyprus, is waiting for the Venetian forces that was delayed by a violent storm at the sea.
 A messenger brings the news that the Turkish ﬂeet was so damaged by the violent storm that now Cyprus is not under any threat.
 Cassio’s ship, and Desdemona’s ship, arrives in Cyprus.
 Desdemona asks for news of her husband, Othello.
 Othello arrives there, Desdemona joins Othello, and others go into the fortress.

 Iago plans to make use of Cassio.
 He dislikes him who received the rank promotion he himself wanted.
 Iago tells Roderigo that Desdemona is in love with Cassio and convince him to remove Cassio from the way.
 Using Roderigo, Iago arrange a fight that eventually results in demotion of Cassio.
 Iago, in his soliloquy, reveals his hatred for Othello and reveals his plan, but the details are not yet clear to the audience, but Iago plans to grow seed of jealousy and unrest in Othello’s mind.

-At night, a celebration was arranged in honor of Othello’s marriage and for the destruction of the Turkish ﬂeet by violent storm.
+At night, a celebration was arranged in honor of Othello’s marriage and for the destruction of the Turkish ﬂeet by a violent storm.
 Othello appoints Cassio to command the night watch during the time of celebration.
-After party, Othello and Desdemona retire to bed to spend their ﬁrst night together since their marriage.
+After the party, Othello and Desdemona retire to bed to spend their ﬁrst night together since their marriage.
 Now Iago hits a plan and urges Cassio to drink more.
-Iago incites Roderigo into a ﬁght with drunken Cassio.
+Iago incites Roderigo into a fight with drunken Cassio.
 Othello wakes up and ask to know who started the ﬁght, Iago names Cassio.
 Othello demote Cassio from his position on the spot.
 Now Iago give advice to Cassio to ask for help from Desdemona.
 She will speak on his behalf with her husband to restore his position.
 Cassio gets agree with his advice, and Iago uses Emilia, his wife, to arrange a private meeting between Desdemona and Cassio.

 Act III of Summary of Othello